StefanDjurkic/C/README.md

 # C
 /*Programs written in C*/
-1. The contact management system is a school project, it involves adding, removing, sorting, searching, and updating a contacts info.
+1. The contact management system is a school project its function involves adding, removing, sorting, searching, and updating a contacts info.